top of page

 24 / 7

-Modern hospitals operate 24 hours a day, 365 days a year and logistic processes are increasingly becoming automated.
 This is in response to changes in lifestyles and demographics which are putting pressure on healthcare facilities as never before.
 Improving the quality of – and access to – healthcare, while controlling costs as populations age and grow is a major challenge for the healthcare sector.

 Relying on advanced AI and manufacturing technology, deep technical advances have been built in the fields of positioning and navigation, motion control, multi-machine scheduling, perception and obstacle avoidance.